SentryEnterprises/sentry-mobile-sentrycardenroll-ios/README.md

 *Xcode Cloud requires Apple Developer Program membership.*

 ## Requirements
-This is meant for use with the SentryCard from Sentry Enterprises, with the Enroll applet from IDEX installed on the card.
-This applet is pre-installed on Sentry cards.
+This is meant for use with the SentryCard from Sentry Enterprises.
+The SentryCard must contain the following Java Card applets:
+1. The Enroll applet from IDEX (com.idex.enroll.cap).
+2. The CVM applet from JNet (com.jnet.CDCVM.cap).
+3. The [BioVerify applet](https://github.com/SentryEnterprises/sentry-applet-bioverify) from Sentry (com.sentry.bioverify.cap)

+These applets should come pre-installed on SentryCards, but this repository contains an installation script to install the applets if necessary (see below).